-Manager : Harry :
+Harry:

-(A custome r, Harry, enters a bank.
+(A custome er, Harry, enters a bank.
 The cashier is behind the counter.
 The manager comes later.)
 Cashier : Good morning!
 How can I help you today?
 Harry : Well, I tried to draw out some money from the ATM, but my card was rejected.
 I think it's broken.
-Cashier : Which do you think is broken, the ATM or the card?
+Cas hier : Which do you think is broken, the ATM or the card?
 Harry : The card. () Cashier : Can I see it please?
 Harry : Certainly, here it is.
 Sorry, it's a bit dirty as well.
-(Harry han ds over the card to the cashier.)
+(Harry har nds over the card to the cashier.)
 Cashier : Hmm.
 This card does seem to be quite damaged.
 In fact, if you look at it closely, there is a long crack running from one side of the card to the other.
-It's almost split into two parts. ((b)) Harry: Yes.
+It's almost split into two parts. ( (b) ) Harry : Yes.
 Please do that.
 Cashier : Could you tell me your full name and date of birth please?
-Harry: Yes, certainly.
+Harry : Yes, certainly.
 My family name is Topple.
 I'm Harry Topple, and I was born on April 1st, 2003.
 Cashier : Thank you.
-Right. ((c)) Hmm.
+Right. () Hmm.
 Please wait a moment.
 I had better have a word with the manager.
-(The cashie or goes to the back office and, after a few minutes, returns with the manager.)
+(The cashie er goes to the back office and, after a few minutes, returns with the manager.)
 Manager : Mr. Topple, we noticed that today is the third time this year that we have had to order a new card for you.
-Each time it is for the same reason. ((d)) Harry : What do you mean?
+Each time it is for the same reason. () Harry : What do you mean?
+Manager : Well, are you doing something in your daily life that is unusual? (